mychewcents/tpcc-benchmarks/cockroachdb/README.md

    $ ./serverCmd -env=prod -config=configs/prod/setup_5.json -node=1 export
    ```

+   NOTE: The export for the non-partitioned tables are on the basis of their names.
+However, for the partitioned tables, the exports follow the format of `<warehouse id>_<district id>.csv`.

    Once exported, for any following initializations, one can use the `load-csv` command as follows:

    ```bash